amiraminb/celebrimbor/README.md

 ## Usage

 1. Write a function signature in a Go file
-2. Position your cursor inside the empty function body
+2. Position your cursor inside the function body (empty or partial)
 3. Press `<leader>cg` to trigger code generation
 4. Ghost text appears with the suggested implementation
 5. Press `<Tab>` to accept all, `<leader>cl` to accept line-by-line, or `<Esc>` to dismiss